 Year-round, Borussia Dortmund's Signal Iduna Park home has a magnetic pull with fans from all over the world flocking to the stadium to see first-hand how the South Stand's 24,454-capacity standing terrace heaves and sways in support of its team.

-It is a sight to behold and a once-in-a-lifetime experience for many, but for those that travel up and down the country week in, week out, it's simply another feature of Germany's wider, awe-inspiring fan culture.
+It is a sight to behold and a once-in-a-lifetime experience for many, but for those that travel up and down the country week in, week out, it's simply another feature of the awe-inspiring fan culture that has developed over the Bundesliga's 60-year existence.

 Watch: This is Borussia Dortmund, Europe's best-attended club

-And those hardy folk traversing the country to cheer on their teams do so in incredible numbers.
-For reference, look at Werder Bremen taking 30,000 of their supporters to the capital to face Hertha Berlin, a figure that would dwarf a great deal of home fans on their own turf.
+The hardy folk traversing the country to cheer on their teams often do so in incredible numbers.
+For reference, look at Werder Bremen taking up to 25,000 of their supporters to the capital to face Hertha Berlin in April 2023 after they side had not won any of their previous six matches.

 As a result, visual and aural delights are aplenty at, more often than not, sell-out stadiums, which is why it's little wonder the Bundesliga consistently ranks as one of Europe's best when it comes to attendance.